alexaca79/docs/toolchain_setup.md

 ### devtools
 1. In the command line type `install.packages("devtools")`
 2. The devtools package can now be found in the **Packages** tab (bottom left of screen)
-3. To import the package to be used you can either check the devtools box or type `library(devtools)` in the command line
+3. To import the package to be used you can either check the devtools checkbox or type `library(devtools)` in the command line

 ### rTools
 1. Open http://cran.r-project.org/bin/windows/Rtools/